Orthogonal Matching Pursuit with Noisy and Missing Data: Low and High Dimensional Results: Introduction

+These methods obtain similar $\ell^2$-performance bounds, and recent work \cite{loh2012minimax} shows they are minimax optimal.
+Significantly, they both rely on knowledge of the covariance matrix $\mathbb{E}[W^{\top}W]$ of the noise on the covariates.\footnote{The earlier work \cite{rosenbaum2010sparse} does not require that, but it does not guarantee support recovery, and its $ \ell_2 $ error bounds are weaker than the more recent approaches in~\cite{rosenbaum2011improved,loh2011nonconvex} that use $\mathbb{E}[W^{\top}W]$.} As our simulations demonstrate, this dependence seems critical: if the variance of the noise is either over- or under-estimated, the performance of the algorithms, even for support recovery, deteriorate considerably.
+The simple variant of the Orthogonal Matching Pursuit (OMP) algorithm we analyze requires no such knowledge for support recovery.
+Moreover, if $\mathbb{E}[W^{\top}W]$ is available, our algorithm has $\ell^2$-performance matching that in \cite{rosenbaum2011improved, loh2011nonconvex}.

-More generally, the methods mentioned above are computationally more demanding than the simplest greedy methods that have proven theoretically and empirically successful in the clean-covariate case, i.e., when we have noiseless access to all the covariates.
-Orthogonal Matching Pursuit (e.g., \cite{tropp2004greed,tropp2007OMP,davenport2010OMPRIP}) is a greedy method that has proven remarkably effective.
+Computationally, the methods mentioned above are more demanding than the simplest greedy methods that have proven theoretically and empirically successful in the clean-covariate case, i.e., when we have noiseless access to all the covariates.
+OMP~\cite{tropp2004greed,tropp2007OMP,davenport2010OMPRIP} is one of the greedy methods that have proven remarkably effective.
 These methods, however, have not been extended to the noisy or missing covariates case.
-Moreover, to the best of our knowledge, even the clean covariate case of sparse regression does not have a complete analysis under the noisy setting where measurements (response variables) are received with additive Gaussian noise.
+Moreover, to the best of our knowledge, even the clean covariate case of sparse regression does not have a complete analysis for OMP under the noisy setting where measurements (response variables) are received with additive Gaussian noise.
 Many papers (e.g., \cite{donoho2006stable} or even more recent papers, e.g., \cite{JainTewariDhillonOMPR}) consider deterministic ($\ell^2$- or $\ell^{\infty}$-bounded) noise, and then obtain results for Gaussian noise as a corollary; however these results seem to be weaker than required.
 The work in \cite{FletcherRangan2009} considers the high-SNR case, so it is not clear that one can make use of the results there.
-The work in \cite{cai2011omp} considers OMP with Gaussian noise, but to the best of our understanding, there seems to be a non-trivial issue with the proof.
-We explain this in detail below.